-Because of Dr. Mowlavi’s expertise in dermal filler injection, our patients experience few if any face filler side effects.
-Dr. Mowlavi uses a number of different techniques to avoid common face filler side effects that may be experienced at regular medical spas.
+Because of Our Surgical Team’s expertise in dermal filler injection, our patients experience few if any side effects.
+Our Surgical Team uses a number of different techniques to avoid common face filler side effects that may be experienced at regular medical spas.
 One face filler side effect involves an infection.
-Dr. Mowlavi minimizes this risk by never storing a filler for later use once it has been opened.
-This means that you will be required to use the entire filler syringe during your appointment.
-Another face filler side effect involves an allergic reaction.
-Dr. Mowlavi has chosen to use only Juvederm and Radiesse fillers which contain biogenic molecules in the body thus eliminating the risk of an allergic reaction.
-Biogenic molecues mimic

-If you are interested in having a face filler, we encourage you to make a consultation with Dr. Mowlavi who can share with you the potential benefits of facial fillers.
+If you are interested in having a face filler, we encourage you to make a consultation with Our Surgical Team who can share with you the potential benefits of facial fillers.

 Please note this 70-year-old female 6 months following Radiesse filler to the nasojugal groove.